-I wrote another sleeping lifehack post not long ago and it’s had over 12,000 reads so far.
-That’s amazing to me as I created that blog post article on a spur of the moment idea one night when I realized that by having my head covered with my arms or hands I seemed to be more relaxed and I fell asleep even more quickly than I usually did.
+I wrote another sleeping lifehack post not long ago and it’s had over 78,000 pageviews (reads) so far.
+That’s amazing to me because I created that blog post article on a spur of the moment idea one night when I realized that by having my head covered with my arms or hands I seemed to be more relaxed and I fell asleep even more quickly than I usually did.

-To expand on that I’ve listed 30 more ways to help you get to sleep.
+To expand on that greatly, I’ve listed here another 30 ways to help you get to sleep.
 I take my sleep seriously.
 You should too.
 If you’re not getting enough sleep then you CAN change something and reach the point where sleep comes more quickly.
 You might be stressed out from life, but one or a combination of these lifehacks about sleeping should work for you!

 31 Sleeping Lifehacks that Work:

 2. Make sure your room is cool enough to sleep.
 If it’s not cool enough, shoot a fan onto your legs, in your face, wherever you need it.
 Fans are cheap and efficient.
-My wife cannot sleep in the warm weather without a fan BLOWING directly at her face – preferably on high speed from about 3 feet away.
-I can’t possibly sleep like that, so we with my feet at her face and hers at my chest.
-Works for us.
+My wife cannot sleep in the warm weather without a fan blowing DIRECTLY at her face – preferably on high speed from about 3 feet away.
+I can’t possibly sleep like that, so we sleep with my feet at her face and hers at my chest.
+Works for us most nights.